Achifaifa/kirino/readme.md

 run launch.py.
 Grab loot, kill zombies, explore dungeons.
 Help provided in game via the help menu.

-If you experience a crash, bug or any weird or unexpected behaviour that is not in the bugs file (`./info/bugs`), please consider reporting it.
+If you experience a crash, bug or any weird or unexpected behaviour, please consider reporting it by opening a github issue.
 Suggestions and opinions are also welcome.

 **Note on player files**: All the files in the `./player` folder are just examples to show how are those files structured and formatted and contain my personal player data, saved games and other files.
 After downloading or cloning the repo, it's safe (And recommended) to delete that folder (Unless you want to play with my character).
 Make sure you save your player folder and replace it when you download the next version.
 If a new feature is added the save file can be updated with the new player things simply by loading and saving.